CoEDL/elpis-wiki/Inferring-Transcriptions-for-New-Audio-Data-(Advanced).md

 task transcribe-align
 ```

-Which will produce a CTM, Praat (.TextGrid) and ELAN (.eaf) time-aligned files.
+Which will produce CTM, Praat (.TextGrid) and ELAN (.eaf) time-aligned files.

 **Disclaimer: this process currently only supports short audio files (generally a single utterance or ~10s).
 If you do try with longer files and it doesn't work out, please let us know what went wrong.
 We intend on increasing supported length and appreciate any and all feedback**